libvips/libvips/doc/extending.md

-Title: How to add operations to VIPS
+Title: How to add operations to libvips

-# How to add operations to VIPS
+# How to add operations to libvips

-This section runs quickly through adding a simple operator to VIPS.
+This section runs quickly through adding a simple operator to libvips.
 For more information, see [class@Operation] and [class@Region].
-A good starting point for a new operation is a similar one in the VIPS library.
+A good starting point for a new operation is a similar one in libvips.

-All VIPS operations are subclasses of #VipsOperation, which in turn subclasses [class@Object] and then [class@GObject.Object].
-You add an operation to VIPS by defining a new subclass of [class@Operation] and arranging for its `class_init()` to be called, perhaps by calling its `get_type()` function.
+All libvips operations are subclasses of #VipsOperation, which in turn subclasses [class@Object] and then [class@GObject.Object].
+You add an operation to libvips by defining a new subclass of [class@Operation] and arranging for its `class_init()` to be called, perhaps by calling its `get_type()` function.

 ## The class and object structures